 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of one (1) point out of a possible ten (10) points in this category.
-Employee has failed to provide any credible evidence that would bolster a score in this area.
+Employee received a total of one (1) point out of a possible ten (10) points in this category and contends that the CLDF did not account for her significant contributions and was a mischaracterization of her professional record.
+Employee has provided little credible evidence that may bolster her score in this area.
 In addition, it was within the principal's discretion to assign a numerical value in this category.